Ket-Labs/Ket-Labs.github.io/community.md

 <br/>

+### Business development

+_Andi Shehu, PhD_

+Andi's interest in data science comes from interdisciplinary fields such as medicine, physics, finance and higher education.
+He is deeply involved in growing the data science community in New York through teachings, mentoring and consulting.
+[LinkedIn](https://www.linkedin.com/in/andi-shehu-phd-63304466){:target="_blank"}

 ## Contributors

 We welcome contributors from Industry and Academia.
 Some ideas can be covered by our previous students, who by now obtained new unique experience.
 Such contribution serves well to facilitate flow of ideas and knowlege.

 **Special recognition goes to the efforts of the following people:**

-_Andi Shehu, PhD_

-Andi's interest in data science comes from interdisciplinary fields such as medicine, physics, finance and higher education.
-He is deeply involved in growing the data science community in New York through teachings, mentoring and consulting.
-[LinkedIn](https://www.linkedin.com/in/andi-shehu-phd-63304466){:target="_blank"}

 _Denis Sharoukhov, PhD_